stairsdetector/idtech_Nvidia_AI/README.md

          the purpose of this project was to diagnose illnesses using ai, or at least provide a proof of concept diagnosis ai, like this one reduce the amount of doctors needed to run hospitals, and other clinics, lowering healthcare costs, and providing a decent diagnosis for hospitals in rural or poor areas who can't afford a large                 diagnosis team
 #### datasets:
-         use the curl command givvern by kaggle https://www.kaggle.com/datasets/samuel156/lungxrays-grayscale
+         use the curl command given by kaggle https://www.kaggle.com/datasets/samuel156/lungxrays-grayscale
          https://www.kaggle.com/datasets/mohamedasak/chest-x-ray-6-classes-dataset
          https://www.kaggle.com/datasets/aryashetty29/fibrosis